isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **01 Oct 2020**
+**Presenter**: Heike Hofmann
+**Title**: Inference for Lineups
+**Abstract**: Statistical inference provides the protocols for conducting rigorous science, but data plots provide the opportunity to discover the unexpected.
+These disparate endeavors are bridged by visual inference, where a lineup protocol can be employed for statistical testing.
+Human observers are needed to assess the lineups, typically using a crowd-sourcing service.
+This paper describes a new approach for computing statistical significance associated with the results from applying a lineup protocol.
+It utilizes a Dirichlet distribution to accommodate different levels of visual interest in individual null panels.
+The suggested procedures facilitate statistical inference for a broader range of data problems.

 - **24 Sept 2020**
 **Presenter**: Katherine Goode
 **Title**: Explaining Neural Network Predictions for Functional Data Using Principal Component Analysis and Feature Importance